baodium/circlecitogitlab/README.md

-# OpenAI API Quickstart - Python example app
+# This is a flask app that converts a circleci yaml file to a gitlab yaml file

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
+This is an example app created to convert a circleci file to gitlab filepet name generator app used in the OpenAI API [quickstart tutorial](circlecitogitlab-hl5wxsts3-baodium-gmailcom.vercel.app).
+It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework and openai.
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup